ayushsubedi/airlines_eda/README.md

 - Supervised Learning (Regression and Classification)
 - Time series analysis
 - Can you detect cascading failures as delays in one airport create delays in others?
 Are there critical links in the system?
+- ...

 ## an **interactive** user interface that interacts with the algorithm
 - Web based user interface

 ## The problem to address
-- Airlines delay
+- Airlines delay prediction  ...

 ## Why you want to do it
--
+- ...

 ## How you will do it (what tools? e.g., SQLite, PostgreSQL, Hadoop, Kinect, iPad, etc.)
+** rough note **
-- Pyspark, Python data science stack (Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn), Plotly
+- Pyspark, Python data science stack (Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn), Plotly, Prophet
-- SQLite as the db
+- SQLite as the db?
 - Flask/Streamlit for inputs and interactivity with algorithm
 - Tableau for EDA reporting (embedded within Flask/Streamlit)
 - Heroku for deployment